-Matriculated A matriculated student enrolls in the college to pursue study towards a specific degree.
-To be eligible for financial aid, students NUST be in a degree program; in other words, they must be matriculated.
-A non-matriculated student has not entered a degree program, but is enrolled in courses.
+A matriculated student enrolls in the college to pursue study towards a specific degree.
+To be eligible for financial aid, students Words, they must be matriculated.
+A non-matriculated student has not entered degree program, but is enrolled in courses.